osg-htc/user-school-2022/docs/logistics/assignment.md

 ### Format guidelines

--   Write at least a full page and **no more** than TODO pages of text
+-   Write at least a full page and **no more** than three pages of text (single-spaced)
--   Add images, tables, or figures if you like; they may cause your total page count to go over TODO pages
+-   Add images, tables, or figures if you like; they may cause your total page count to go over three pages
 -   Do not take time to add citations, references, etc.
 -   Email your write-up as a PDF (only!) to the <user-school@opensciencegrid.org> list